Last modified: Fri Aug 16 2019 11:27:04 GMT+0000 (Coordinated Universal Time)

 In this tutorial, you will learn about transaction costs on Ethereum and how big they are in Winding Tree ecosystem.

 Step by step

 You pay certain amount of ETH for every Ethereum transaction.
-In order to use Winding Tree ecosystem, you need to create a transaction at two possible occasions - registering and updating an inventory.
+In order to use Winding Tree ecosystem, you need to create a transaction here and there

 Transaction cost in Ethereum is based directly on how much computational power your transaction needs and how much data it is storing on the network.
 For every operation there is a fee specified in the Ethereum Yellow Paper (Appendix G).